 In addition to a comprehensive clinical massage training at the Swedish Institute and continuing education courses with certified providers, Falkner has also completed several apprenticeships and initiatory trainings with both indigenous and nontraditional shamans and folk-healing practitioners; she is also a certified Reiki master, and most recently has been studying Traditional Tibetan Medicine (aka Sowa Rigpa).

 Falkner embraces the potential for healing practices to be liberation paths, encompassing both art and science, the personal and communal, and the embodied and the transpersonal.
 Her methodologies are grounded in both medical-scientific and artistic training, and informed by worldviews and wisdom traditions which map the body, planet and cosmos as pluralist and interdependent, such as Traditional Himalayan and Chinese Medicine, Ayurveda, Tibetan-Nepali shamanism, and European folk magic and herbalism.

 As both practitioner and patient, Falkner has found combined bodywork therapies to have immediate, profound benefits and very direct, effective, and efficient ways of achieving and maintaining healing and wellness on many levels.

 Falkner strives to offer highly-personalized sessions to a diverse clientele, and seeks to steward each client’s sense of their own needs and preferences.

 Falkner is dedicated to making bodywork-based therapies an integral and accessible component of healing and wellness for all, and towards that end happily participates in alternative economic strategies such as community clinics, barter and sliding-scale fees.
-She practices in both Brooklyn and Hudson, NY.
+She practices in NYC, Hudson, NY, and Los Angeles, CA.